-The CRCLR House is where we are putting circular economy principles into practice.
-It’s a hub from which we rethink all aspects of living and working together in a circular way.
+The CRCLR Houses are where we are putting circular economy principles into practice.
+Once the new CRCLR Neukölln will have opened its doors again, it will work as a hub from which we rethink all aspects of living and working together in a circular way.
 We also want it to become a home for communities working on this paradigm shift.

 The way we work as a team and the way we collaborate with partners is part of this experiment.
 The linear system has shaped corporate culture and the way organisations operate.
 Our understanding of a circular economy is a holistic one.
 It includes more than production, materials and logistics.
 We think a circular economy requires new and more inclusive forms of collaboration.
 It has to do with bringing back social and environmental considerations into the P&L statement.
 Much looser notions of leadership would be really helpful in order to make this happen.
 For corporate culture, this means bringing the human being - and values - back to the center.